d3zd3z/zephyr/doc/contribute/security.rst

 Traditionally, microcontroller-based systems have not placed much emphasis on security.
-They have usually been thought of as isolated, disconnected from the world, and not very vulnerabile, just because of the difficulty in accessing them.
+They have usually been thought of as isolated, disconnected from the world, and not very vulnerable, just because of the difficulty in accessing them.
 The Internet of Things has changed this.
 Now, code running on small microcontrollers often has access to the internet, or at least to other devices (that may themselves have vulnerabilities).
-Given the volume they are often deployed at, uncontrolled access can be devasating [#]_.
+Given the volume they are often deployed at, uncontrolled access can be devastating [#]_.

 .. [#]  A recent attack_ resulting in a significant portion of DNS infrastructure being taken down.